EchoWine/laravel-eloquent-ao/README.md

     $user -> save();
 ```

-But i told you, the attributes are objects!
+But i told you, attributes are objects!

 ```php
     $user -> username -> toLowerCase(); // "admin"